 A good home office needs to be well equipped and organized.
 This means making sure that there is a place for everything and it’s not overly cluttered.
 You can ensure that your office is organized by creating a system and having enough storage.
 Filing cabinets, desk drawers and shelves will all help to find a place for everything you need.
 A shredder and a bin will also prove useful.
 Make sure you keep on top of your office organization and clean it regularly.
 If the space is cluttered and messy, you won’t enjoy working there.

 A comfortable chair

 Your desk chair is probably the most important element in your home office.
 You’ll spend the majority of your time sitting down, and therefore it needs to support your back and be at the right height.
 A proper desk chair shouldn’t allow you to slouch and will be adjustable.
 However, whilst your chair is essential, you need to ensure you take adequate breaks from sitting down during your working day.
 This will benefit your eyes and back.

 Decorated to your taste

 Whilst decoration may seem futile in a home office, it’s where you spend most of your time and therefore should be decorated to your taste.
-Invest in some nice wallpaper, frame a few family pictures and get a pot plant or two.
+Invest in some nice wallpaper or curtains for the windows, frame a few family pictures and get a pot plant or two.
 A nice-looking office environment will inspire you when you’re low in motivation and will make being at work generally more enjoyable.